Small Group · Starting Summer 2026

 looks successful on paper and still cannot hear themselves clearly.

-thoughtful, self-aware, and used to carrying a lot. you have built a life. you may have a partner or be doing this alone. you may lean yes, lean no, or be exhausted by the question itself.
+thoughtful, self-aware, used to carrying a lot. you've built a life. you may lean yes, lean no, or just be tired of the question. you want to hear yourself clearly for once.

-(i had my kids at 37 and 39. for those with a uterus, the body may add its own urgency to this question — and that pressure is real and deserves real attention. but this question belongs to anyone carrying it, regardless of gender.)
+(i had my kids at 37 and 39. for those with a uterus, the body adds its own pressure to this. but this question belongs to anyone carrying it, regardless of gender.)

-everyone around me seems so certain. i don't understand why i still can't figure this out.
+everyone around me seems so certain. i can't figure out why i'm still here.

-i go back and forth every single week. sometimes every single day.
+i go back and forth every week. sometimes every day.

-i feel the clock ticking but i can't tell if that urgency is mine or just... the air around me.
+i feel the clock ticking and i can't tell if the urgency is mine or just the air around me.

-even the "i don't want a child" confidence can start to… shake. quietly. existentially.
+even the "i don't want a child" conviction can start to shake.

-i've read the books. i've listened to the podcasts. i'm still stuck.
+i've read all the books. i'm still stuck.

-i'm afraid to say it out loud. what will people think? what if i choose wrong?
+i'm scared to say it out loud. what if i get it wrong?

 Why this question is so hard